Introduction to Pastry Arts

 - Rich in Nutrients: Rye bread retains more vitamins and minerals from the grain, particularly B vitamins, iron, and magnesium, contributing to overall health.

-- Digestive Health: The high fiber content, particularly from whole grain rye, supports healthy digestion and can help prevent constipation.
+- Digestive Health: The high fiber content, especially from whole grain rye, supports healthy digestion and helps prevent constipation.

 Multigrain Bread